 The Fish For Africa Innovation Hub will position fish at the heart of discourse, policy and practice in order to support national and regional priorities to meet Africa’s food and nutrition security needs, while supporting the continent’s effort to build a sustainable and inclusive blue economy, rich in equal opportunities benefiting both the people and the environment.

 To help accelerate country, regional and continental efforts to meet the Sustainable Development Goals by 2030, the Fish for Africa Innovation Hub will offer the much needed collaborative space, scientific tools, research skills, world-class knowledge along with the latest innovations to utilize fish to help turn Africa’s rapid urbanization, technology adoption and entrepreneurship into inclusive wealth opportunities and shared prosperity, particularly for women and young people.

-The two-day program will be hosted by WorldFish Director, International Partnerships and Program Delivery, Mr. David Shearer and the forum include formal talks and interactive dialogue, keynote speakers, an open roundtable discussion and the tour of the Africa Aquaculture Research and Training Center schedule as follows:
+The two-day program will be hosted by WorldFish Director, International Partnerships and Program Delivery, Mr. David Shearer and the forum include formal talks and interactive dialogue, keynote speakers, roundtable discussion and the tour to Africa Aquaculture Research and Training Center schedule as follows: